 How fraud could be perpetrated Examples of controls Individuals or groups pass money transactions through organisational systems Carry out assessment of the risk the organisation is at from being used to launder "dirty cash".
-Depending on the outcome of such an assessment controls can include:Developing anti money laundering policies and processes.
+Percentian on the outcome of such an accompant controls can. organisational systems Depending on the outcome of such an assessment controls can include: Developing anti money laundering policies and processes.
 Appoint a Money Laundering Reporting Officer.
 Provide awareness training to staff.
 The Joint Money Laundering Steering Guidance approved by HMT may be a useful source of information in this area.